Earl: Oh God, my whole name.

 - In a very rare moment of drama in Jeeves and Wooster, the first scene delivers our protagonist's name thusly:

 Sir Watkyn Bassett: I find you guilty as charged, Bertram...
 Wilberforce...
 Wooster!

-Home Improvement has Jill do this to Randy ("Randall William Taylor"), followed by Tim saying to Mark, "Uh-oh.
+- Home Improvement has Jill do this to Randy ("Randall William Taylor"), followed by Tim saying to Mark, "Uh-oh.
 The middle name.
 He's in trouble now."
 He's not the only one, though.
-Brad and Mark aren't immune from this, either.
+Brad and Mark aren't immune to this, either.